Letter 260: It seems you have done something to upset our friend Asclepius.

 To Honoratus.
 (361)

-For these reasons I was urging myself to keep silent, and I regretted the letters I had previously sent.
-After all, it is perfectly possible to love someone without writing to them.
+For these reasons, then, I was urging myself to keep silent, and I was sorry for what I had sent before; yet in any case it is possible for me to show affection even without writing.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.